corymickelson/CommonPdf/README.md

 Then I copied the resulting `pdftk` binary and `/usr/lib64/libgcj.so.10` shared library into the `bin/` directory of my Lambda project.

-The entry point to the lambda function, `index.js`, alters the `PATH` and `LD_LIBRARY_PATH` environment variables to let the system know where to find the binary and the GCJ dependency.
+The entry point to the lambda function, `index.ts`, alters the `PATH` and `LD_LIBRARY_PATH` environment variables to let the system know where to find the binary and the GCJ dependency.

 ## Using PDFtk in Amazon Linux